Ashod/Now-Reading-Redux/README.md

 For the original Now Reading Reloaded readme, please find see readme.old.

 ### Changelog ###

+#### 6.0.8.0 ####
+* New option to control the default number of books displayed.
+Primarily controls the sidebar book count.
+* The 'reading' and 'unread' lists are now shown in random order, the 'read' list is shown last read first.
+* 'View Full Library' is now hidden in the library page.
+Search button is centered.

+#### 6.0.6.0 ####
+* New option to set books as private.
+Private books are not shown to anyone but the owner.
+Note: admins may be able to view them!
+* Templates updated to improve utility.

 #### 6.0.4.0 ####
 * New option to ignore time in timestamps.